starfi5h/DSP_Mod_Support/CameraTools/README.md

 ## ChangeLogs

+#### v0.4.1
+- Add keybind `Play Current Path` to play/pause the current editing path.
+- "Hide GUI" now stop buildings highlight and overlay when playing the path.

 #### v0.4.0
 - Path: Add target for camera to look at.
 - Config `MovePlayerWithSpaceCamera` default value is now true.
 When stop viewing, the mecha will go back to the original position in space.